Prevent Missing Receipts in Expensify

 4. Fix 2: Use the Expensify Card for card-present spend

-For corporate card-present spending — dinners, coffee, travel, anything you're swiping a card for — the Expensify Card is the cleanest native answer Expensify offers.
-Charges auto-import the moment they post, and SmartScanned receipts auto-merge with them.
-When the pipeline works, you don't do anything at all.
+For corporate card-present spending — dinners, coffee, travel, card-present purchases — the Expensify Card is a native answer Expensify offers.
+Charges import when they post, and SmartScanned receipts can auto-merge with them when the details align.

 The auto-match rules (so you can troubleshoot when it fails)